-were not outside the control of the local lord.
-Merchants and craftsmen usually paid lords in the form of money or goods.
-However, in exchange for money or goods, many lords granted towns special charters.
-The charters many lords granted towns special charters.
+Towns were not outside the control of the local lord.
+Merchants and craftsmen usually paid lords Charters such as this one from Bedford, in the form of money England, outlined or goods.
+However, in certain rights. exchange for money or goods, many lords granted towns special charters.
 The charters allowed wealthy and influential townspeople the right to make their own laws.
 Over time, this new decision-making process changed the feudal system.